tre3x/FilmEditDetection/README.md

 - `<path/to/model>` denotes the absolute path to trained model.
 If empty, the tool will tun on pre trained model.

 ## Future Work
+- Additional features can be added to the tool which provides helpful insights into the film metrics.
 - There are few cases in which the tool fails to classify cuts, like in case of Jump cuts.
 In the future some other variant of the model can be used to classify the cuts which the current model fails to classify.
 - Some films have low contrast with high noise, in which it becomes difficult to classify cuts.
 Some preprocessing on training data to acheive the same